Harald-U/istio-handson/workshop/exercise2.md

     Read the **Note** displayed in the shell about limits and timeouts!

+    Your IBM Cloud Shell did time out?
+[Check here how to continue.](miscellaneous.md)

 1. The screenshot above shows how to check connection with the IBM Cloud:

     ```